FrancesCoronel/personal-website-v3/_pages/got-your-message.md

 ---
-title: I got your message!
+title: Success! 🎉
 permalink: /got-your-message/
 ---

-## Your message was sent! 🎉

-And I will be getting back to you ASAP!
+I got your message and I will be getting back to you ASAP! 😊